wp-plugins/nomad-world-map/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Fixed the handling of travel dates for php versions lower then 5.3
+* Fixed the handling of custom travel dates for php versions lower then 5.3
 * Changed the shortcode output so that the map can also be placed between content, and doesn't always ends up on top of the content

 = 1.0.3 =